adstriegel/cse20289-fa23/assignments/assignment06/Assignment6.md

    * `missing`: Check if a beacon has not been seen for a week or more
    * `missinglow`: Check if a beacons has not been for a week and has a low battery

 `D0`, `D1`, `D2` are directories of JSON files in a similar arrangement to the directories that you analyzed in Assignment 5.
 There must be at least one directory present with a limit of **ten** directories.
 Note that the directory name must be formatted as a date (YYYY-MM-DD) to be considered valid.
+Example data files are present as zip files similar to Assignment 5 with a broader set of data files posted in Canvas.

 Your code should use `map` for the determination of the three processing options and it should call the functions that you wrote for analysis.

+For the output, follow a similar approach to what you did for Assignment 5.

 ### Measure